-King West is the neighbourhood for you if you work hard and play hard.
-Along with lots of condos along this stretch, King West has one of the most active nightclub and bar scenes in Toronto.
-The Thompson Hotel located on Wellington Street, just south of King, has become a popular neighbourhood landmark with spectacular rooftop views.
-The appeal to living in the King West area, if you can afford it, is the proximity to a slew of amazing restaurants, shops, clubs, and theatres.
+If you work hard and play hard, King West is the neighbourhood for you.
+Along with lots of condos options, King West has one of the most active nightclub and bar scenes in Toronto.
+The appeal to living in the King West area is the proximity to a slew of amazing restaurants, shops, clubs, and theatres.

-King West Village now has the added cache of being the host neighbourhood for the Toronto International Film Festival which takes place annually in September.
-This festival attracts mega-stars to premiere screenings and creates a buzz throughout the whole neighbourhood and the entire city.
-The headquarters for the festival is the TIFF Bell Lightbox theatre at King and John Street, which is surrounded by glitzy new condominium buildings that reflect the urbanesque lifestyle enjoyed by residents of this neighbourhood.
+King West Village has the added cache of being the host neighbourhood for the Toronto International Film Festival (TIFF), which takes place annually in September.
+This festival attracts mega-stars to premiere screenings and creates a buzz throughout the whole city.
+The headquarters for the festival is the TIFF Bell Lightbox theatre at King and John Street, while its surrounded by glitzy, new condominium buildings that reflect the energetic, urban lifestyle enjoyed by residents of this neighbourhood.

 King West, with its proximity to the Entertainment District, offers up many condos and lofts but if it’s a house you’re seeking, you’d better look elsewhere.
-95% of sales in this neighbourhood are condos, with the remaining few percent being townhouses.
-The popularity of authentic lofts converted from old commercial spaces have led to the increase of soft lofts being built to attract first time buyers to the area.
+Ninety-five percent (95%) of sales in King West are condos, with the remaining few percent townhouses.
+The popularity of authentic lofts converted from old commercial spaces have led to the increase of soft lofts being built to attract first-time buyers to the area.
 With all of the new condo developments that have appeared on scene, there is a varying price point for the vast socio-economic divide that dwells here.
 The average selling price here has increased by about 9%.

-Residents here are young professionals and successful entrepreneurs.
-They definitely maintain a work/life balance in this lively part of the city.
+The residents of King West are young professionals and successful entrepreneurs, who definitely seem to enjoy their intense work/life balance in this lively part of the city.

 Right in the downtown core, you have direct access to the 504 King Streetcar and St. Andrews Subway Station.
 Intersecting with King Street are the very popular 511 Bathurst and 510 Spadina Streetcars and just a short walk north and you’re connected to the 501 Queen Streetcar.